-Exhibit No. Description 4.1 Indenture, dated as of April 13, 2021, between Progress Software Corporation and U.S. Bank National Association, as trustee (Incorporated by reference to Exhibit 4.1 of the Current Report on Form 8-K filed on April 13, 2021) 4.2 Form of 1.00% Convertible Senior Note due 2026 (included as Exhibit A in Exhibit 4.1) 10.1 Form of Capped Call Confirmation (Incorporated by reference to Exhibit 10.1 of the Current Report on Form 8-K filed on April 13, 2021) 10.2 Amendment, dated as of April 7, 2021, among Progress Software Corporation, the Lenders listed on the signature pages thereof, and JPMorgan Chase Bank, N.A., as administrative agent, to that certain Second Amended and Restated Credit Agreement, dated as of April 30, 2019, among Progress Software Corporation, the Lenders listed on the signature pages thereof, and JPMorgan Chase Bank, N.A., as administrative agent 31.1 Certification of the Chief Executive Officer Pursuant to Section 302 of the Sarbanes-Oxley Act - Yogesh K. Gupta 31.2 Certification of the Chief Financial Officer Pursuant to Section 302 of the Sarbanes-Oxley Act - Anthony Folger 32.1 Certification Pursuant to Section 906 of the Sarbanes-Oxley Act 101 The following materials from Progress Software Corporation's Quarterly Report on Form 10-Q for the three and six months ended May 31, 2021, formatted in iXBRL (Inline eXtensible Business Reporting Language): (i) Condensed Consolidated Balance Sheets as of May 31, 2021 and November 30, 2020; (ii) Condensed Consolidated Statements of Income for the three and six months ended May 31, 2021 and 2020; (iii) Condensed Consolidated Statements of Comprehensive Income for the three and six months ended May 31, 2021 and 2020; (iv) Condensed Consolidated Statements of Shareholders' Equity for the three and six months ended May 31, 2021 and 2020; (v) Condensed Consolidated Statements of Cash Flows for the three and six months ended May 31, 2021 and 2020; and (vi) Notes to Condensed Consolidated Financial Statements.
-104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101) Filed herew Furnished h r utilistieu ii CCCWILL
+Exhibit No. Description 2.1 Stock Purchase Agreement dated September 23, 2021, between Progress Software Corporation, MPC Kappa Holdings, Inc., the Sellers set forth therein, and the Seller Representative 31.1 Certification of the Chief Executive Officer Pursuant to Section 302 of the Sarbanes-Oxley Act - Yogesh K. Gupta 31.2 Certification of the Chief Financial Officer Pursuant to Section 302 of the Sarbanes-Oxley Act - Anthony Folger 32.1 Certification Pursuant to Section 906 of the Sarbanes-Oxley Act 101 The following materials from Progress Software Corporation's Quarterly Report on Form 10-Q for the three and nine months ended August 31, 2021, formatted in iXBRL (Inline eXtensible Business Reporting Language): (i) Condensed Consolidated Balance Sheets as of August 31, 2021 and November 30, 2020; (ii) Condensed Consolidated Statements of Income for the three and nine months ended August 31, 2021 and 2020; (iii) Condensed Consolidated Statements of Comprehensive Income for the three and nine months ended August 31, 2021 and 2020; (iv) Condensed Consolidated Statements of Shareholders' Equity for the three and nine months ended August 31, 2021 and 2020; (v) Condensed Consolidated Statements of Cash Flows for the three and nine months ended August 31, 2021 and 2020; and (vi) Notes to Condensed Consolidated Financial Statements.
+104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)